 Returning & Retrieving Property

-Often at the worksite there are personal items that belonged to the deceased employee.
+Often at the work site there are personal items that belong to the deceased employee.
 These items may include things such as photos, office supplies, or other items of that nature.
-Generally, the employee's immediate supervisor or co-workers will be available to assist surviving family members in retrieving these items from the worksite.
-Where access to the worksite presents security or safety risks (such as at a correctional facility), the employee's Human Resources Office may also provide necessary assistance.
+Generally, the employee's immediate supervisor or co-workers will be available to assist surviving family members in retrieving these items from the work site.
+Where access to the work site presents security or safety risks (such as at a correctional facility), the employee's Human Resources Office may also provide necessary assistance.

-Whether or not you have actually been designated as a beneficiary can be verified by first contacting the deceased employee's Human Resources Office.
+To verify whether you have been designated as a beneficiary, contact the deceased employee's Human Resources Office.